GIS-enthusiast/SQL-Cheat-Sheet/README.md

 #**Table Aliases**
 Saves time by writing less.
 Three conventions:
-1. First Letter, ie c for customers.
+1. First Letter, ie. c for customers.
 2. Shortcut, ie. cust for customers.
 3. ABC sequential, ie. a for customers, b for orders.